-We have audited the Commonwealth Ports Authority's (CPA) compliance with the types of compliance requirements described in the Passenger Facility Charge Audit Guide for Public Agencies, issued by the Federal Aviation Administration (the Guide) that could have a direct and material effect on CPA's passenger facility charge (PFC) program for the year ended September 30, 2012.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to its PFC program is the responsibility of CPA's management.
-Our responsibility is to express an opinion on CPA's compliance based on our audit.
+We have audited Commonwealth Ports Authority's (CPA) compliance with the types of compliance requirements described in the Passenger Facility Charge Audit Guide for Public Agencies, issued by the Federal Aviation Administration (the Guide) that could have a direct and material effect on CPA's passenger facility charge (PFC) program for the year ended September 30, 2013.

+Management's Responsibility

+Management is responsible for compliance with the requirements of laws, regulations, contracts, and grants applicable to its PFC program.